1190452/LAPR2/docs/UC10/UC10_sendEmailsAboutFreelancersPerformance.md

 ### Brief Format

-The timer starts sending emails on the last day of the year according to the task delay and the percentage of the freelancers tasks delay.
+The timer starts the process of sending emails on the last day of the year according to the task delay and the percentage of the freelancers tasks delay.

 ### SSD